WebOrigami/docs/src/content/framework/intro7.md

   <figcaption>…maps to graph of plain strings</figcaption>
 </div>

-Origami collects all the text at the periphery of the graph to produce the template's result:
+Origami collects the "leaf nodes" — all the text at the periphery of the graph — to produce the template's result:

 ```
 <h1>Our Amazing Team</h1>